How Christina Anstead Completely Renovated Her World

 Their first phone call lasted 29 minutes, she revealed in an Instagram post, and on FaceTime two days later they continued chatting for another two-and-a-half hours.
 "Two days later we met for the first time," she continued, "and we've been inseparable ever since."

-Within weeks of going public last January, the pair jetted off to Napa for a romantic getaway, followed by weekends in Las Vegas and Mexico.
+Within weeks of going public in January 2018, the pair jetted off to Napa for a romantic getaway, followed by weekends in Las Vegas and Mexico.
 March saw them take a tour through his "old stomping grounds" in London, then head to South Africa on safari.

 "I've loved every second I spend with her!
 She totally gets me (which is rare) and we have done so so much in such a short time!" he wrote in an Instagram tribute.
 "Timing is weird!
 Very weird in a great way!
 A VERY great way!
 Looking forward to the next chapter."